-All faculty members are eligible to apply.
+All faculty members are eligible to apply, however applicants may not apply concurrently for the Hagan Award.
 The selection committee's judgment will be based on scholarly and/or creative excellence.

 The nomination letters should refer to the criteria used to establish the scholarly and/or creative qualities of the nominees' work.
 All applications should include the following:

 - A Curriculum Vitae

 - A letter of nomination or self-nomination.
 In either case the letter should include a description of the nominees' accomplishments, the major areas in which they have worked, and what they believe is significant and valuable in their scholarly work.

 - Documentation of the quality and impact of nominees’ research or creative activities, preferably in the form of a narrative written for reviewers who might be outside their disciplines.
 Applicants should consider including information on the following, as appropriate.
 Research: impact or demonstrable quality of journals or presses; impact of nominees’ work itself: number of citations, recent citations, H-index, other measures of impact; reviews of nominees’ work; presentations at national or international conferences; awards and other forms of recognition; grants or fellowships received.
 Creative activity: quality of venues for nominees’ work; juried or invited exhibitions or performances, especially at the national or international level; one-person exhibitions, compositions, etc.; inclusion of work in permanent collections or the like; grants or fellowships received.